Moesif/moesif-aws-lambda-ruby/README.md

 ```

-### 2. create a wrapped handler and set AWS lambda to use this.
+### 2. Create a Wrapped Handler and Set it to the Function Handler Name

 ```ruby